huntergps/handbook-docs/Fuse/05 - Triggers and Animators.md

 ### $(LayoutAnimation)

 The `LayoutAnimation` is triggered in response to a layout change.
-A layout change happens whenever the element gets a new layout by the layout system. `LayoutAnimation` is commonly used together with @(MultiLayoutPanel) for some pretty interresting animations.
+A layout change happens whenever the element gets a new layout by the layout system. `LayoutAnimation` is commonly used together with @(MultiLayoutPanel) for some pretty interesting animations.
 See @(LayoutAnimation) for more in depth documentation.

 TODO: consider linking to external article here